-The existing LON process permits generators/interconnectors up to two years to rectify grid compliance issues.
-We recognise this is unnecessarily long for a User or Network Operator to correct a fault that could present a risk to the system but in our experience24 three months is the minimum reasonable time that User or Network Operator would need to complete the tasks that would be expected to fully investigate the fault, namely:
+The existing LON process permits Generators/interconnectors up to two years to rectify grid compliance issues.
+The Proposer recognises this is unnecessarily long for a User or Network Operator to correct a fault that could present a risk to the system but from experience24 three months is the minimum reasonable time that User or Network Operator would need to complete the tasks that would be expected to fully investigate the fault, namely:

-- gather relevant SCADA error logs and protection settings - o obtain system fault level data at the time of the fault - if required, commission consultants to provide the necessary modelling services to model generator/interconnector/network asset controls - repeat required FRT modelling scenarios - Implement any setting changes
+- o gather relevant SCADA error logs and protection settings - o obtain system fault level data at the time of the fault - if required, commission consultants to provide the necessary modelling services to model Generator/interconnector/network asset controls - o repeat required FRT modelling scenarios - Implement any setting changes

-100 MW Threshold
+• 100 MW Threshold

-The degree of constraint that should be applied is clearly dependent on the impact repeated FRT failures of a generator/interconnector/network asset could have on the wider system which in turn depends on the User's Transmission Entry Capacity or Network Operator's asset capability.
+The degree of constraint that should be applied is clearly dependent on the impact repeated FRT failures of a Generator/interconnector/network asset could have on the wider system which in turn depends on the User's Transmission Entry Capacity or Network Operator's asset capability.

-The FRT requirements apply to interconnectors and all 'Large' generators, i.e those above 10 MW in the north of Scotland but do not apply to many distribution connected generators < 50 MW in England and Wales.
+The FRT requirements apply to interconnectors and all 'Large' Generators, i.e those above 10 MW in the north of Scotland but do not apply to many distribution connected Generators < 50 MW in England and Wales.

-Therefore, for simplicity we propose the Licence threshold of 100 MW is used since this was chosen to imply that below this level the User's asset (or, by inference, Network Operator's asset) would not have a significant impact on the system.
+Therefore, for simplicity the Proposer proposes the Licence threshold of 100 MW is used since this was chosen to imply that below this level the User's asset (or, by inference, Network Operator's asset) would not have a significant impact on the system.

-• Degree of Forced Constraint: Lowest of 70% TEC or Largest Infeed Limit The sudden loss of a large User (or large network asset) will erode frequency response the ESO holds to cater for the loss of a normal infeed.
-The larger the User's site (or network asset(s)), the greater the risk that the response holding could be eroded and therefore it could be argued that some action is needed to mitigate the potential risk that the generator (or interconnector or Network Operator) could be non-compliant and could trip again, in effect requiring the ESO to hold 'extra' response at a cost that would be passed through to BSUOS and the end customer.
+• Degree of Forced Constraint: Lowest of 70% TEC or Largest Infeed Limit

+The sudden loss of a large User (or large network asset) will erode frequency response the ESO holds to cater for the loss of a normal infeed.
+The larger the User's site (or network asset(s)), the greater the risk that the response holding could be eroded and therefore it could be argued that some action is needed to mitigate the potential risk that the Generator (or interconnector or Network Operator) could be non-compliant and could trip again, in effect requiring the ESO to hold 'extra' response at a cost that would be passed through to BSUOS and the end customer.
+However, there is also the possibility: